sheeco/lstm/README.md

 ### Export & Import of Network Parameters

 Parameter values of the LSTM network could be exported or re-imported.
-They are extracted from (and could be re-assigned to) the network using interfaces provided by Lasagne, and are serialized to disk files using the python serialization library `pickle`.
+They are extracted from (and could be re-assigned to) the network using interfaces provided by theano, and are serialized to disk files using the python serialization library `pickle`.

 #### Export